SKOOTA GAMES IndieGames Notebook Interview

 ――I think the current SOMI and the atmosphere of 'RABBIT HOLE 3D' are quite far apart (laughs).

-SOMI: In fact, I still have a strong passion for rhythm games.
+SOMI: Actually, I still have a strong passion for rhythm games.
 So when I was asked, "What do you want to create next?"
 I often replied, "I want to make a full-fledged rhythm game next."
 I also really love chiptune, and I still have a small goal of creating a wonderful rhythm game that surpasses 'Super Hexagon' using chiptune.

 From Form to Message: "Don't Bring Politics into Games"

-Trailer for SOMI's representative works, the "Guilt Trilogy," including 'REPLICA' (2016) and 'LEGAL DUNGEON' (2019).
+SOMI's representative works, the two pieces of the "Guilt Trilogy," 'REPLICA' (2016) and 'LEGAL DUNGEON' (2019) trailer.

-――It's shocking to hear that 'REPLICA', which can be considered the beginning of the "Guilt Trilogy," was a game created from form.
-You mentioned that the story was completely different from now; could you share more details about that?
+――It's shocking to hear that 'REPLICA', which can be said to be the beginning of the Guilt Trilogy, was a game created from form.
+You mentioned that the story was completely different from now, could you share a bit more detail about that?

 SOMI: And before that, there were pressures on media, publishing, and broadcasting, and various blacklist incidents.
-It was a time when the atmosphere in the country was becoming increasingly totalitarian, and while I was watching other citizens fighting in the streets, I felt ashamed of myself for doing nothing.
-So I wanted to do something too, and I thought, "What if I tell this story through the game?" and decided to completely change the story I was going to include.
-That led to the creation of the current 'REPLICA' and sparked the beginning of the "Guilt Trilogy."
+During a time when the atmosphere in the country was becoming increasingly totalitarian, I felt ashamed of myself for not doing anything while seeing other citizens fighting in the streets.
+So I wanted to do something too, and I thought, "What if I tell a story through this game?" and decided to completely change the story I was going to include.
+That led to the creation of the current 'REPLICA' and sparked the beginning of the Guilt Trilogy.

 ――So it was in 2016.
 I believe many people in Japan who hear this story will remember it as a significant event, but it's surprising to hear that the events of that time influenced your creation.
 However, dealing with social issues in the medium of games was, and still is, met with strong backlash, especially back then.
-How did you feel about that at the time?
+How did you actually feel about that at the time?

 SOMI: Yes, I remember that at that time, it was almost unheard of to address social issues through games.
 I had never seen works that dealt with political issues or various social problems occurring domestically.
-Rather, when I was really young, there were parody games where presidents would fight each other, but after that, I don't recall any works that directly or aggressively addressed social issues.
-I think the atmosphere of not recognizing the approach of treating games as an art medium really narrowed the genre of games.
+Rather, when I was really young, there were parody games where presidents fought each other, but after that, I don't recall any works that directly or aggressively addressed social issues.
+I think the atmosphere of not recognizing the approach of treating games as an artistic medium really narrowed the genre of games.
 That's how I feel.

 SOMI: Yes, indeed.
 There are reviews of 'We Must Solve the Unsolved Cases' that say, "In the end, it’s a game made because I wanted to do politics."
 Also, during a time when various feminist issues were arising in South Korea, I strongly expressed my stance on ideological scrutiny for the suppression of feminism, which made me a target of criticism among gamers.
 So, I received a lot of malicious comments, and every time a game is released, if you look at internet forums related to unsolved cases, there are basically two major trends.